- Quality of Life & Wellness»

 Together they've joined wings with their more uppity and contentious cousins, the swans, who have image problems of their own.
 Swans are widely regarded as having an especially nasty disposition.1

-These feathered philosophers want your respect, and to earn it they are sharing their tips for living well.
+These feathered philosophers want your respect, and to earn it they are sharing five tips for living well.

 When ducks quack at you, do you quack back?

 Our feathered friends are models of flexibility, as they boast a large number of neck vertebrae—from 16 in ducks to 24 or more in swans, depending on the subspecies.2 By comparison, humans, giraffes, and almost all other mammals have only seven neck vertebrae.

 Ducky and his buddies use their long necks in grooming, communication, and mating displays.
 They also use them to feed on vegetation well below the water's surface.

 Are You Loose as a Goose?
 If Not, Then Get Stretching

 Toe-Touching Flexibility Reveals the Flexibility of Your Arteries

 While we humans cannot acquire more vertebrae, we can work with the body we have to ensure that it's in the best shape possible.